snowdriftcoop/snowdrift/GUIDE.md

 * The [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell) offers a superb introductory overview and includes links to many additional resources.
 * At Stack Overflow, see the tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
 * Alongside #snowdrift on freenode.net, check out the channels #yesod #haskell and #haskell-beginners
-* A useful tool in development is "cabal repl" — a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) in a mode connected to the project.
+* A useful development tool  is "cabal repl" — a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) in a mode connected to the project.
 Using that, you can easily import files from the code and explore the functions.
 * To help write clean Haskell code and learn conventions, run hlint on your files to get suggestions for possible improvements.
     * Given a working Haskell installation, add hlint with the command "cabal install hlint"